dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-architecture.md

 ## Sidecar interactions

-When a workflow application starts up, it uses a workflow authoring SDK to send a gRPC request to the Dapr sidecar and get back a stream of workflow work-items, following the [server streaming RPC pattern](https://grpc.io/docs/what-is-grpc/core-concepts/#server-streaming-rpc).
+When a workflow application starts up, it uses a workflow authoring SDK to send a gRPC request to the Dapr sidecar and get back a stream of workflow work items, following the [server streaming RPC pattern](https://grpc.io/docs/what-is-grpc/core-concepts/#server-streaming-rpc).
 These work items can be anything from "start a new X workflow" (where X is the type of a workflow) to "schedule activity Y with input Z to run on behalf of workflow X".

 The workflow app executes the appropriate workflow code and then sends a gRPC request back to the sidecar with the execution results.